 An abstract is like a movie trailer.
 It offers a preview, highlights key points, and helps the audience decide whether to view the entire work.
-Abstracts are the pivot of a paper because many journal editorial boards screen manuscripts only on the basis of the abstract.
-If your abstract doesn’t grab their attention and make a good first impression, there’s a good chance your paper will be rejected at the outset.
-Moreover, even after your paper is published, your abstract will be the first, and possibly only, thing readers will access through electronic searches.
+Abstracts are the pivot of a research paper because many journal editorial boards screen manuscripts only on the basis of the abstract.
+If your abstract doesn’t grab their attention and make a good first impression, there’s a good chance your research paper will be rejected at the outset.
+Moreover, even after your research paper is published, your abstract will be the first, and possibly only, thing readers will access through electronic searches.
 They will only consider reading the rest of the manuscript if they find your abstract interesting.

 For studies in the humanities and social sciences, the abstract is typically descriptive.
 That is, it describes the topic of research and its findings but usually doesn’t give specific information about methods and results.
 These abstracts may also be seen in review articles or conference proceedings.
 In scientific writing, on the other hand, abstracts are usually structured to describe the background, methods, results, and conclusions, with or without subheadings.

 Now how do you go about fitting the essential points from your entire paper— why the research was conducted, what the aims were, how these were met, and what the main findings were—into a paragraph of just 200-300 words?
 It’s not an easy task, but here’s a 10-step guide that should make it easier:

 - Begin writing the abstract after you have finished writing your paper.

 - Pick out the major objectives/hypotheses and conclusions from your Introduction and Conclusion sections.

 - Select key sentences and phrases from your Methods section.

 - Identify the major results from your Results section.